kshedden/case_studies/methods/glm.md

 this expression can be seen as providing a concrete quasi-likelihood that exhibits the mean and variance structures we have chosen to fit to our data.
-This has been used to produce quasi-likelihood counterparts to important concepts from likelihood analysis, including AIC, score testing, and log-likelihood ratio testing.
+This has been used to produce quasi-likelihood counterparts to important quantities from likelihood analysis, including AIC, score testing, and log-likelihood ratio testing.
 Note that the AIC derived from Wedderburn's quasi-likelihood is called QIC, and is generally different from the